 - Build an Eclipse Viewer.
 Essentially a pinhole camera, it’s as simple as two pieces of cardboard and a small square of aluminum foil.
 See NASA’s guide: How to Make a Pinhole Camera.

 Do not be tempted to use sunglasses.
-They will NOT protect your eyes!
-Read more about how to safely view the 2017 total solar eclipse without damaging your eyes.
-Play it safe, and enjoy the eclipse on August 21!
+They will NOT protect your eyes enough!
+Read more about how to safely view a total solar eclipse without damaging your eyes.